stdlib_sorting moduleThe sorting of collections of data is useful in the analysis of those

 non-decreasing values, performance can be much better than

-behavior on uniformly decreasing, or
+SORT, with O(N) behavior on uniformly decreasing, or

 non-decreasing arrays.
-The optional work
+The optional work array replaces "scratch"

 memory that would otherwise be allocated on the stack.
-If array
+If array is of

-the order of its elements on return undefined if any
+any type REAL the order of its elements on return undefined if any

-arrays are based on the operators >
+STRING_TYPE arrays are based on the operators > and <, and not on the

-function LGT
+function LGT.

 program example_ord_sort